codingbyfreddish/Portfolio-Project-2/README.md

 * ### The Choices
     * 4 diffrent alternatives
     * Right answer gives a green background, wrong answer gives a red background.
-    * All the choices have one or more Quotes included in the 20 quotepool.<br>
+    * All the choices have one or more Quotes included in the 20 quote pool.<br>
     <img src="assets/images/choices.png" width="30%">

  * ### Scoring systen